 Maybe you love the avocado bathroom fixtures and tiles of your 50s rambler, but that doesn’t mean everyone does.
 Opting for neutral tones in your interior design will attract more potential buyers, should you decide to sell, then bright, specific colors will.

-Neutral colors also increase the flow from room to room in a home, which is something that homeowners want, even if subconsciously.
-In other words, neutrals have a mass appeal across style, taste, preferences.
+Neutral colors also increase the flow from room to room in a home, which is something that homeowners want.
+In other words, neutrals have a mass appeal across style, taste, and preferences.

 When your space has a neutral foundation, you will more easily be able to change up the décor and furnishings without having to scrap everything and start over.
 In other words, decorating with neutrals as a foundation is both time and cost-effective.

-One area of your home where we highly recommend using neutrals is in your children’s bedrooms.
-As your children grow, they’ll no doubt want to redecorate their room year after year as their tastes change.
-The good news is that with neutral colors, you can just add new accessories or bed covers to the room, instead of spending a fortune on painting the walls each time.
+One area of your home where we recommend using neutrals is in your children’s bedrooms.
+As your children grow, they’ll want to redecorate their rooms.

 When decorating a room, we always recommend taking a slow and steady approach.
 Adding layers of color to your room can help you to upgrade your room without putting too many dark or bold colors in too early on in the process.

-Neutral colors can easily be layered, and by opting for a brown or gray theme in your room, you can then make the shades progressively darker as you start feeling more adventurous.
-You’ll find that neutrals range from pale to very dark in shade, allowing you to start with pale walls before adding very dark accessories and furniture to your home.
+Neutral colors can easily be layered, and by opting for a brown or gray theme in your room, you can then make the shades darker as you start feeling more adventurous.

-All of these are considered “beige,” but you need to be aware of which ones will work best with your space, in your lighting, with your other design elements and furnishings.
-Keep the spectrum of undertones consistent throughout your neutral and color palette.
+All of these are considered “beige.”
+However, you need to know which ones will work with your space, lighting, and with your other design elements and furnishings.

 We’ve all walked into a spec home and been assaulted with tan moldings upon tan walls upon tan carpets upon tan tiles, haven’t we?
-Avoid matching drab walls with drab carpets (actually, avoid anything “drab” altogether!).
-Stay away from boring monotony by first using neutrals with confidence and, second, dressing them up!
-Introduce brighter colors, interesting shapes, and/or luxurious patterns and prints.
+Avoid matching drab walls with drab carpets.

 Neutrals can be more challenging to add to some rooms in your home in comparison to others.
 For example, the kitchen is often a place where you’ll need to use darker neutral colors, as white or cream walls are sometimes harder to maintain in a room where so much cooking takes place.